Update: This review is for an older version.

 Of greater interest are the buttons top right of the Timeline.
 These offer clever ways to make your edit more interesting.

-The first one analyses any music you’ve added to your project and determines its beats.
+One of them analyses any music you’ve added to your project and determines its beats.
 There’s even the option to create more or fewer of those beat markers.
-Then, you can use this section to retrim your footage to match those markers.
+Then, you can use this tool to retrim your footage to match those markers.
 If you haven’t got any music handy, Nero Video comes bundled with a useful selection.

 Once in your Timeline simply drag your clips over the placeholders and you’re done.
 It could hardly be simpler.

-‘Themes’ adds an intro and outro to your project based on a chosen style.
-Transitions will also be inserted, including a specific score based on your chosen theme.
+‘Themes’ is a fun way to automatically adds an intro and outro to your project based on a chosen style.
+Transitions will also be inserted for you, including a specific score based on your chosen theme.
 Sadly unlike ‘Nero PiP’ there isn’t a preview to let you see what you’re selecting and, again, as with the Effects Palette, the little thumbnails aren’t much to go on.